 Seal of the queen’s college of saints margaret and bernard cambridge

-The presence of the arms apparently of the City of London have caused previous authors to leap to all sorts of conclusions: some dismiss it as an error on the part of the engraver, while others go the extreme of declaring that this is evidence that the college was entitled to bear the arms of the City of London.
-A more recent cunning suggestion is that these arms represent Elizabeth Woodville in her capacity as a Sister of the Fraternity of our Lady of the Skinners’ Company, in which she was enrolled around 1472.
+The presence of the arms apparently of the City of London have caused previous authors to leap to all sorts of conclusions: some dismiss it as an error on the part of the engraver [1894 p.
+313], while others go the extreme of declaring that the college bore the arms of the City of London at some point [1897 p.
+375n; 1951 pl.
+13].
+A more recent cunning suggestion [1985 p.
+62] is that these arms represent Elizabeth Woodville in her capacity as a Sister of the Fraternity of our Lady of the Skinners’ Company, in which she was enrolled around 1472.
 At that period, the Skinners used the arms of the City of London, before obtaining their own.
 [As a curious footnote, Margaret of Anjou was also enrolled as a Sister of that Fraternity around 1475, during the later years of her captivity following the death of King Henry VI].

 Given that the previous seal had been in use as late as 1470, but this seal was in use by 1477, one may speculate that the event which precipitated the need for this new seal was the granting by Elizabeth Woodville of the first statutes of the college in 1475.